shuaixu1997/dailythunder_websearch/README.md

 # dailythunder_websearch
-web keyword search based on web scraping input the keyword on the web search bar, return the newest related content inside the site "dailythunder.com"
+A tiny web search engine based on web scraping input the keyword on the web search bar, return the newest related content inside the site "dailythunder.com"

 [P.S. it takes few more seconds if the keyword is rare or user wants to display more.